 For each of the potential improvements to Advanced LIGO we consider a factor of two reduction in the corresponding noise term.
-Each noise term contributes significantly at certain frequencies (see Fig. 6).
+Each noise term contributes significantly at direction, which couples to the longitudinal direction due to the Earth curvature.
+This is of particular relevance to CE, given its greater length.

+certain frequencies (see Fig. 6).
 But alone, none is sufficiently dominant to make more than a 30% change in the BNS or BBH range (see Table 2).
 A large improvement in inspiral range is only realized when at least squeezing and coating thermal noise improvements are implemented simultaneously.

 Fig. 5 conveys the relative importance of each potential upgrade, when evaluating the benefit of each improvement separately-assuming all other improvements have already been made.
-For example, the quantum noise curve shows the BNS range as function of the measured squeezing at high frequency for an interferometer in which coating thermal noise and suspension thermal noise have been reduced by a factor of two (or $\sim 6 \, dB$) and the mass of the mirrors has been increased by a factor of two (all with respect to Advanced LIGO).
+For example, the quantum noise curve shows the BNS range as function of the measured squeezing at high frequency for an interferometer in which coating thermal noise and suspension thermal noise have been reduced by a factor of two (or $\sim 6\,\mathrm{dB}$) and the mass of the mirrors has been increased by a factor of two (all with respect to Advanced LIGO).
 Quantum noise and coating thermal noise are shown to have the largest effect on the BNS range up to 6 dB improvement.
 Beyond this point, the BNS range for quantum noise does not increase monotonically with the level of detected squeezing.
 This is similar to Advanced LIGO as shown in Fig. 4.
 On the other hand, a 4 km long filter cavity is now significantly more effective, since radiation pressure has become more dominant at lower frequencies.
 The maximum achievable BNS range is 20% higher with respect to a short filter cavity-bringing the maximum range to 580 Mpc for 6 dB of detected high-frequency squeezing.